pratheesh1/audiophile-react/README.md

 ## 6. Testing

 There are no unit or integration tests for this project.
 E2E tests are done with [cypress](https://www.cypress.io/).
 A full E2E test is written for this project except for integration with stripe checkout api which cypress do not support as of now.
-This manual test is written for this use case.
+There is a manual test written for this use case.

 ### 6.1 Automated Tests